ApiLogicServer/Docs/docs/Architecture-Internals.md

 #### 1. ApiLogicServer-dev

-To get around this, hacks were made to the Run Configs, and the CLI, as described below.
+To get around the *VSC bug*, hacks were made to the Run Configs, and the CLI, as described below.

 The run config has entries like this: